absolute advantage: Diagram

 marginal cost: Link(s); Diagram

 Addition to total cost arising from producing one more unit or taking one more step.
 In the short run with fixed cost, these additions consist of entirely variable costs.
+When total variable cost increases at an increasing rate, marginal cost will increase.
 Under diminishing returns, marginal cost will be higher than average cost if average cost is rising and marginal cost will be lower than average cost if average cost is falling.

 marginal propensity to consume: Link(s)